ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-documentation/Getting-started.md

 This covers issues that require:
 * Small changes to existing pages
-* Adding new pages from the given [templates](/User-information/Analyses/Templates.md)
+* Adding new pages from templates

 Simply click next at the bottom of this page, you can start with the contribution process straight away.